alexd3rsan/qtts/readme.md

 # <img src="qtts.png" width="22"/> Quick Text-To-Speech

-A simple TTS tool for Windows that reads directly from the clipboard.
+A simple TTS tool for Windows that reads directly from the clipboard or from textfiles that are dragged into the window.

 ## Screenshot: